 Introducing: Mino’Weesini, Thirteen: A Social Enterprise, Growing Futures, the Ottawa Community Food Partnership and Cooking For A Cause Ottawa.

-Mino’Weesini, the Grocery Program by The Parkdale Food Centre is a special place, in the heart of our community at 5 Hamilton Avenue North, just a hop, skip and jump away from the PFC.
+Mino’Weesini, the Grocery Program by The Parkdale Food Centre, is a special place in the heart of our community.
+It is currently located at 5 Hamilton Avenue North, just a hop, skip and jump away from the PFC location.

 What does Mino’Weesini stand for?

 Mino’Weesini is an Algonquin term meaning ‘good eats’ and the transformative power of sharing good food.